noxsicarius/Epoch-Admin-Tools/README.md

 	> Note: "Your_Mission.pbo" is a placeholder name.
 Your mission might be called "DayZ_Epoch_11.Chernarus", "DayZ_Epoch_13.Tavi", or "dayz_mission" depending on hosting and chosen map.

 1. Extract the ***admintools*** folder from the Epoch Admin Tools project zip into the root of your mission folder.
+1. If you are allowed to use custom dll's (some hosts forbid it)

+	> Copy EATusageLogger.dll to your ROOT server folder (where arma2oaserver.exe and @DayZ_Epoch is located)
+	> This enables the ability to log tool use by your admins to be sure no abuse is occurring.

 1. Open the ***init.sqf*** in the root of your mission folder and paste the following above if(!isDedicated):

 	~~~~java